milan400/weatherbot/README.md

 4. Attach the lambda function in the intent to which you want it to run

 Note:
-  Some changes in the code may occur as the "name" of the Intent, Lambda function may differ from yours to mine You can get your api key from openweathermap.
+  a.
+Some changes in the code may occur as the "name" of the Intent, Lambda function may differ from yours to mine
+  b.
+You can get your api key from openweathermap.
 Since it is not allowed to put yours publickly.
 So, I remove mine.

 # Basic Work Flow in Current Bot